milkymap/omnimcp/README.md

       "args": ["elevenlabs-mcp"],
       "env": {"ELEVENLABS_API_KEY": "..."},
       "hints": [
-        "when user asks you to generate audio: speech or music, use background mode task", "proactively play audio with the elevenLabs-mcp tool when relevant" ]
+        "When the user requests audio generation (speech or music), always execute in background mode", "Proactively offer to play audio using the ElevenLabs tool when contextually relevant" ]
     },
     "exa": {